visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-profiles.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Vectorization/textpartitioningprofiles/<name>
 ```

+> [!NOTE]
->**Note:** FLLM implements a *logical delete* for Text Partitioning profiles.
+> FLLM implements a *logical delete* for Text Partitioning profiles.
 This means that users cannot create a Text Partitioning profile with the same name as a deleted profile.
 Support for purging Text Partitioning profiles will be added in a future release.

 ## Text embedding profiles